Probability that $n$ points are in convex position in a general convex polygon: Asymptotic results: A result on tangent limit shapes and polygons

-\end{Theoreme} Before we get to the proof of this theorem, we recall the following (simple but) powerful lemma that we also used in \cite{Morin} (and which is proven there).
+Before we get to the proof of this theorem, we recall the following (simple but) powerful lemma that we also used in \cite{Morin}[Lemma 4.3] (and which is proven there).

-\begin{Lemma} Let $(g_n)_{n\in\NN}$ be a sequence of nonnegative measurable functions on $\RR^d$.
-Assume that for all $\varepsilon>0$, there exists a compact set $K_\varepsilon$ such that for all $n$ large enough, $\int_{K_\varepsilon^c}g_n<\varepsilon$ (where $K_\varepsilon^c$ is the complement of $K_\varepsilon$ in $\RR^d$), and that $g_n$ uniformly converges on all compact sets of $\RR^d$ towards a density $g$ (with respect to the Lebesgue measure on $\RR^d$).
-Then, there exists a sequence $(\alpha_n)_{n\in\NN}$ such that for $n$ large enough (for small values of $n$, $g_n$ could be zero), $\frac{1}{\alpha_n}g_n$ is a density and $\alpha_n\underset{n\to+\infty}{\longrightarrow}1.$ \end{Lemma}
+\begin{Lemma} Let $(\chi_n)_{n\in\NN}$ be a sequence of nonnegative measurable functions on $\RR^d$.
+Assume that for all $\varepsilon>0$, there exists a compact set $K_\varepsilon$ such that for all $n$ large enough, $\int_{K_\varepsilon^c}\chi_n<\varepsilon$ (where $K_\varepsilon^c$ is the complement of $K_\varepsilon$ in $\RR^d$), and that $\chi_n$ uniformly converges on all compact sets of $\RR^d$ towards a density $\chi$ (with respect to the Lebesgue measure on $\RR^d$).
+Then, there exists a sequence $(\alpha_n)_{n\in\NN}$ such that for $n$ large enough (for small values of $n$, $\chi_n$ could be zero), $\frac{1}{\alpha_n}\chi_n$ is a density and $\alpha_n\underset{n\to+\infty}{\longrightarrow}1.$ \end{Lemma}

 \begin{proof}[Proof of \Cref{thm:commeavant}] The successive steps of this proof are generalizations of those of \cite{Morin}[Theorem 4.1.].
-It should be carried out in two steps, but we will only detail the first one as the second is pretty much identical to the one we performed in \cite{Morin}[Theorem 4.1.].
-These steps are the following: \begin{enumerate} \item We show the uniform convergence on compact sets of the "density" $f^{(n)}_K$ of the pair $\left(\widebar{\Bell}^{(n)}[\kappa],\mathbf{x}^{(n)}[\kappa-1]\right)$.
-More exactly, we show the uniform convergence on compact sets of a density $g^{(n)}_{K}$ introduced in (\ref{gn}) associated to these random variables to $g_K$. \item At this point we should give an argument of uniform integrability for this limit to apply \Cref{lemdebase} and conclude.
+The proof should be carried out in two steps, but only the first one is detailed, as the second is pretty much identical to the that given in \cite{Morin}[Theorem 4.1.].
+These steps are as follows: \begin{enumerate} \item We show the uniform convergence on compact sets of the ``joint density'' $f^{(n)}_K$ of the pair $\left(\widebar{\Bell}^{(n)}[\kappa],\mathbf{x}^{(n)}[\kappa-1]\right)$.
+More exactly, we show the uniform convergence on compact sets of a density $\chi^{(n)}_K$ introduced in (\ref{gn}) associated to these random variables to $\chi_K$. \item At this point we should give an argument of uniform integrability for this limit to apply \Cref{lemdebase} and conclude.
 This part will be skipped as it is only a rewriting of the second step of \cite{Morin}[Theorem 4.1.]. \end{enumerate}

 We detail {\bf Step 1:} Let $\psi:\RR_{+}^\kappa\times\RR^{\kappa-1}\to\RR$ be a bounded continuous test function and let us pass to the limit in the expectation